grafana/grafana-llm-app/llmexamples-app/src/README.md

 Example of how to interact with the `grafana-llm-app` and use LLMs inside Grafana.

-Start by looking at the `src/api/llmPlugin.ts`, `src/components/LLMChat.tsx` and `src/hooks/useLLM.tsx`
+Start by looking at the `src/pages/ExamplePage.tsx` file.
+Most of the work is handled by `@grafana/experimental`, though.
-files.